rtgarden/minecraftacademy/farming/farms.md

 golden apples can be used to breed TAMED horses.

-Coco Farm
+Cocoa pod Farm
 ==========

+found on logs in the jungle

-farmed on logs
+farmed on jungle wood logs or trees

+cocoa beans and wheat crafted makes a cookie

+cocoa beans crafted alone makes a dye product

+pistons and water dislodge cocoa beans

 mushroom farm